Fibre bundle framework for unitary quantum fault tolerance: A richer geometric picture for fault-tolerant unitary evolutions

 \subsubsection{Partial connections and their classification}

-Note that the natural proposal for a pre-connection is only really defined for unitary paths in $\Fpath$, which induce paths in $\Mgraph \subseteq \M \subset \Grass$ when acting on the code $C$.
-Parallel transport, even if consistent, may only give a \emph{partial connection}, telling us how to perform parallel transport along a limited set of paths in $\M$ in the case that $\M \neq \Mgraph$, the set of codes reachable from $C$ via $\Fsmall$-evolutions.
-Parallel transport using this ``connection'' makes sense when we restrict attention only to $\Mgraph$, but this may not be a sufficiently well-behaved space, so to talk about (projective) flatness, we need to think about all of $\M$ and use an extended version $\Fbigpaths$ of $\Fpath$.
+The set $\Mgraph$ is the object given to us by the fault-tolerant protocol, but parallel transport on $\Mgraph$, even if consistent, may only give a \emph{partial connection}, telling us how to perform parallel transport along a limited set of paths in $\M$ in the case that $\M \neq \Mgraph$.
+Parallel transport using this ``connection'' makes sense when we restrict attention only to $\Mgraph$, but this may not be a sufficiently well-behaved space, so to talk about (projective) flatness, we wish to think about all of $\M$ and use an extended version $\Fbigpaths$ of $\Fpath$.

 We can distinguish between two senses in which a partial connection may be ``projectively flat'': \begin{Definition} A partial connection on $\Mgraph$ is a \emph{strong flat projective partial, or strong FPP, connection} over $\Mgraph \subseteq \M$ if it can be extended to a flat projective connection on $\Mvecbund$ and $\MPbund$.
 If it can be extended to a flat connection (not just a projective connection), then it is a \emph{strong flat partial, or strong FP, connection}.
 A partial connection on $\Mgraph$ is a \emph{weak FPP connection} if the modified restricted holonomy group $\Hol_{C}^{'0}(\HE{})$ (for $C \in \Mgraph$) defined below: